Highlands Meander & Panorama Region

 The Highveld Plateau is dominated by grasslands and is largely devoid of native trees except along some rivers and sheltered hillsides.
 Extends across eastern Mpumalanga at an altitude of between 1400m and 1800m ASL.

 Characteristic birds of this habitat include Long-tailed Widowbird, Southern Red Bishop, Cape Longclaw, Black-shouldered Kite, Blue Crane and Rufous-naped Lark.
-Prized endemics such as Rudd's Lard, Botha's Lark and Yellow-breasted Pipit occur in pristine pockets of this habitat.
+Prized endemics such as Rudd's Lark, Botha's Lark and Yellow-breasted Pipit occur in pristine pockets of this habitat.

 The escarpment foothills is a region of hills, valleys and boulder outcrops, with forest pockets, thicket and broad-leaved woodlands.
 Fast flowing rivers and waterfalls are a feature during the wet season.
 Small patches of evergreen forest exist in sheltered ravines and kloofs in the eastern escarpment.

-Characteristic birds include Chorister Robin-Chat, Olive Woodpecker, Cape Batis, Knysna Turaco, Narina Trogon and African Crowned-Eagle.
+Characteristic birds include Chorister Robin-Chat, Olive Woodpecker, Cape Batis, Knysna Turaco, Narina Trogon and African Crowned Eagle.